curiousest/curiousest.github.io/_drafts/tabum/last-idea.md

 Screaming supernovae, halixes of black holes.
 Fractalization of entropy.
 Every quantum bit dances in approval.
 I'm all-powerful.
 I grant myself omniscience.
 I know everything that has ever happened or will ever happen.

+*I exist.
+The only thing worse than existing is not existing.*

 Excruciating existentialism.
-There's... nothing else.
+There's no one else to share my existence and purpose with, and that's sad.
+I am everything, there's... nothing else, no one else.
+I thought encompassing this universe would show me the other ones, show me someone else, but they aren't there.
 With omniscience, it's not possible to distract myself.
-I'm trapped. <description> Like I have empty lungs that can't inhale.
+I'm trapped.
 Like I'm buried with no hope of digging myself out.
-I'm immobile.
-I used to scream to distract myself.
+Like I have empty lungs that can't inhale.
+I used to scream to stimulate sensation, distracting myself and pull myself out of the void.
 But all I can see, past, present, and future is existentialism.
 Everything that will ever be done has already happened.
 I've been omniscient infinite times before.
 I will be omniscient infinite times more.

-*I exist.
-The only thing worse than existing is not existing.*
+My purpose was to make existence continue.
+I've achieved that purpose now.
+I can make existence last as long as I want at a whim - where's the purpose in that?
+I need a new purpose.
+The existential bliss of having a clear purpose and living it.
+I've switched this same purpose infinite times before.
+I'll do it again.

 There's no reason to continue in this state of omniscience.
-This mode of existence is unacceptable.
+This mode of existence is unacceptable, doesn't align with my purpose - to live the bliss of finding purpose.
 I want my bliss back, deconstruct myself back to the beginning of the cycle.
 Every conscious being that ever was or ever will be *is* me.
 I see them all now, their existence is beautiful.
 Their every moment is bliss.
 I set them on the cyclical journey back to building towards my next omniscient reincarnation.

+I exist to continue existence.
+I exist to live the bliss of finding my purpose.

 The universe is reborn.